 Belief in the transcendence rather than immanence of the divine had important consequences.
 Nature came to be desacralized, deconsecrated.
 Since the gods were outside and above nature, humanity – according to Mesopotamian belief created in the likeness of the gods and as servant to the gods – must be outside and above nature too.
 Rather than an integral part of the natural earth, the human race was now her superior and her ruler.
 The new attitude was later summed up in Genesis 1:26: 'And God said, Let us make man in our image, after our likeness: and let him have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.'
 That is all very well for men, explicitly singled out in that passage.
 But for women it poses an insurmountable difficulty.
 While males can delude themselves and each other that they are outside, above, and superior to nature, women cannot so distance themselves, for their physiology makes them clearly and obviously part of the natural world…It is no accident that even today those religions that put most emphasis on God's utter transcendence and the impossibility even to imagine His reality should relegate women to a lower rung of existence, their participation in public religious worship only grudgingly permitted, if at all.
 (229-230)

-The Assyrian culture became increasingly cohesive with the expansion of the empire, the new understanding of the deity, and the assimilation of the people from the conquered regions.
+The Assyrian culture became increasingly cohesive with the expansion of the empire in the 9th century BCE, the new understanding of the deity, and the assimilation of the people from the conquered regions.
 Shalmaneser III (859-824 BCE) expanded the empire up through the coast of the Mediterranean and received tribute from the wealthy Phoenician cities of Tyre and Sidon.
 He also defeated the Armenian kingdom of Urartu which had long proved a significant nuisance to the Assyrians.
 Following his reign, however, the empire erupted in civil war as the king Shamshi Adad V (824-811 BCE) fought with his brother for control.
 Although the rebellion was put down, expansion of the empire halted after Shalmaneser III.

 The regent Shammuramat (also famously known as Semiramis who became the mythical goddess-queen of the Assyrians in later tradition) held the throne for her young son Adad Nirari III from c.
 811-806 BCE and, in that time, secured the borders of the empire and organized successful campaigns to put down the Medes and other troublesome populaces in the north.